Current Programs Open for Registration

 Location: In-Person (St George Campus)

-Fee: $325 + Tax
+Fee: $325 + tax

 Location: Online

-Schedule: Tuesdays & Thursdays, 4:30 pm - 6:00 pm
+Class time: Tuesdays & Thursdays, 4:30 pm - 5:45pm (ET - Toronto Time)

 Fee: $265